ayytai/CleaningDataProject/README.md

 Please note that the data must be downloaded and unzipped into the R working directory of the user.
 E.g. C:/Users/john/Documents/UCI HAR Dataset

+If the data does not exist in the working directory, the script is halted.

 ### How does the script work?

 The script runs through the following steps to product the final output file: